Legrandin/pycryptodome/Doc/pycrypt.rst

 it.
 MD4 makes three iterations of a basic mixing operation; two of the three rounds have been cryptanalyzed, but the attack can't be extended to the full algorithm.
-MD5 is a strengthened version of MD4 with four rounds; an attack against one round has been found XXX update this.
-MD5 is still believed secure at the moment, but people are gravitating toward using SHA1 in new software because there are no known attacks against SHA1.
+MD5 is a strengthened version of MD4 with four rounds; beginning in 2004, a series of attacks were discovered and it's now possible to create pairs of files that result in the same MD5 hash.
+It's still supported for compatibility with existing protocols, but implementors should use SHA1 in new software because there are no known attacks against SHA1.
 The MD5 implementation is moderately well-optimized and thus faster on x86 processors, running at 35,500 K/sec.
 MD5 may even be faster than MD4, depending on the processor and compiler you use.

 All the MD* algorithms produce 128-bit hashes; SHA1 produces a larger 160-bit hash, and there are no known attacks against it.
 The